surveysolutions/docs/content/headquarters/reporting/downloadable-report-on-interviewers.md

 </tbody>
 </table>

+**Notes**

+\* each manufacturer may opt for a different numbering scheme, or opt for not assigning unique serial numbers; do not rely on this number to uniquely identify a particular physical device.

-\* Coordinates represent only the last known location of the tablet, which may differ from the current location of the tablet;
+\*\* coordinates represent only the last known location of the tablet, which may differ from the current location of the tablet;

-\*\* exact spelling of categories may vary by models, for example: WiFi or WIFI
+\*\*\* exact spelling of categories may vary by models, for example: WiFi or WIFI.